-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
-They are generally given in medical emergencies or severe personal crises.
+Make-up tests are given at the discretion of the instructor provided that the student contacts the instructor on or before the due date.
+They are generally given only in medical emergencies or severe personal crises.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.